-* you turn avid readers into a marketing team who’ll help spread your name (often without saying a word) when they sport your “merch” out there in the world
+- You turn avid readers into a marketing team who’ll help spread your name (often without saying a word) when they sport your author merch out there in the world.

 So, what kind of merchandise can YOU offer at readings, book fairs, and online?

-1. T-shirts and sweatshirts — Yep, clothing!
+1. T-shirts and sweatshirts.
+Yep, clothing!
 Just because we’ve grown more accustomed to the idea of concert t-shirts doesn’t mean that they intrinsically make more sense than a Stephen King t-shirt or a Jane Austen hoodie.
-If your threads are comfy, high-quality fabric, and strikingly designed, your readers will love wearing shirts printed with your author name, or maybe a quote from your book.
+If your threads are comfy, made of high-quality fabric, and strikingly designed, your readers will love wearing shirts printed with images and a quote from your book.

-4. Notepads, to-do lists, etc. — Whether your readers want fine Moleskine journals, simple notebooks, or a magnetized pad that’ll get hung on the fridge, you can customize almost anything these days.
+4. Notepads, to-do lists, and journals.
+Whether your readers want fine Moleskine journals, simple notebooks, or a magnetized pad that’ll get hung on the fridge, you can customize almost anything.
 And readers love to write, so there’s always a use for those blank pages!

-5. eReader/smartphone cases — Imagine one of your fans sitting in a park reading your eBook on their iPad, which is nestled snuggled in an iPad case embroidered with your name and logo!
+5. eReader/smartphone cases.
+Imagine one of your fans sitting in a park reading your eBook on their iPad, which is nestled in an iPad case embroidered with your name and logo!
 Nice image, right?
 Make it so!

-6. Posters — Print a limited edition poster for each new book and book tour.
-You can sell them to readers AND use them to promote your appearances.
+6. Posters.
+Print a limited-edition poster for each new book and book tour.
+You can sign them, sell them, AND use them to promote your appearances.

 Can you think of any other merch ideas for authors?
 Let me know in the comments below.

-And if you’re looking to print custom t-shirts, hoodies, hats, or bags to sell to your readers, check out Merch.ly.
+Looking to print custom t-shirts, hoodies, hats, or bags to sell to your readers?
+Check out Merchly.